 - Student Activities (Student Senate): Student Handbook, pp. 91-101

-- Career and Job Placement Services: Coordinated via the Field Education Office and Associate Dean for Student Affairs’ Office.
+- Career and Job Placement Services: Coordinated via the Field Education Office and Assistant Dean for Student Affairs’ Office.
 Student newsletter with job openings sent weekly during academic year and monthly in summer.
+Students can also access Career Services here: https://utsnyc.edu/life/student-affairs/career-services/

 Student Financial Assistance